 Dress for work.
 We’re not talking full suit and tie here, but wearing comfy but presentable clothes, rather than tatty pajamas, can help with focus.
 It also means you’re ready to nip out to get some fresh air.
 Our COO wears shoes at his desk, it helps put him in the right mindset for work.

 Stick to a regular schedule.
-Even if working from home means you can be flexible with your time, setting your own hours and sticking to them helps maintain work-life balance and mentally untangle at the end of the day.
+Even if remote work means you can be more flexible with your time, setting your own hours and sticking to them helps maintain work-life balance and mentally untangle at the end of the day.

 Secure your setup

-When people work from home, it inevitably brings new security considerations.
+When people work from home, even for just part of their week, it inevitably brings new security considerations.
 Every worker needs to know exactly what to do to remain safe online while working from home, and it’s your responsibility to make that happen.
 Here’s a quick checklist to help you get started:

 - Work should only be done on trusted devices.
 No working from the public library or on a friend’s computer.
 If possible, encourage workers to have separate work and personal devices.